pyvista/pyvista/doc/user-guide/data_model.rst

 * Or just using a :class:`list`

 PyVista provides pythonic methods for all three approaches so you can choose whatever is most efficient for you.
-If you're comfortable with the VTK API, you can choose to wrap VTK arrays, but you may find that using :class:`numpy.ndarray` is more convienent and avoids the looping overhead in Python.
+If you're comfortable with the VTK API, you can choose to wrap VTK arrays, but you may find that using :class:`numpy.ndarray` is more convenient and avoids the looping overhead in Python.

 Wrapping a VTK Array
 ~~~~~~~~~~~~~~~~~~~~
 Let's define points of a triangle.
 Using the VTK API, this can be
 done with:

 .. jupyter-execute::